 I had to get back to my normal duties as it was crunch time at work for the examination duties.

-So I took a few days (weeks :)) of writing new content.
+So I took a few days (weeks :)) off from writing new content.

 I did not return to writing for this blog immediately or to research writing.

 It was a deliberate choice not to write new content.
 I chose to recuperate.

 I asked myself, would I let go of goals again?